snowgoon88/ChuchuGL/README.md

 Chuchu Rocket again...

-29/06/2015 : Up to 2 players can put arrows to manipulate Chuchu that keep coming.
+12/07/2015 : Up to 2 players can put arrows to manipulate Chuchu that keep coming.
 The Chuchu can enter one Rocket, on a mini-world.
+Start Screen, Controler Screen, Game Screen

 COMPILE
 =======